 If a procedure uses only IN parameters, Derby can execute the procedure by using the SQL CALL command.
-A stored procedure with IN, OUT, or INOUT parameters can be invoked from a client application by using the CallableStatement method.
+A stored procedure with IN, OUT, or INOUT parameters can be invoked from a client application by using a CallableStatement.

 You can invoke the procedure in an SQL statement such as the following: